vectorgrp/sil-kit/docs/api/datamessage.rst

 Topics
 ~~~~~~

 DataPublishers and DataSubscribers are identified by a topic name and are connected by links.
-For each link, the
-endpoints must be unique.
-That is, on one participant, there can only be one publisher / subscriber on a given topic.
-However, it is possible to use multiple publishers/subscribers on the same topic distributed among different
+It is possible to use
-participants.
+multiple DataPublishers / DataSubscribers with the same topic on the same participant.
+However, DataSubscribers will
+only receive publications from remote, not from DataPublishers on the same participant.

 DataExchangeFormat
 ~~~~~~~~~~~~~~~~~~